-The ultimate goal of all our initiatives and projects is to help reduce economic and social inequalities by building capacities through education and human capital development.
+• The ultimate goal of all our initiatives and projects is to help reduce economic and social inequalities by building capacities through education and human capital development.
 Through our community development initiatives - Tamkeen, Mashrouy, Reyada, and Takaful - we empower women, youth, and individuals with special needs.

-Our Responsible Consumption and Production
+Our Responsible Consumption and Production (F)

 Production Consumption Waste Management ERC produces Euro V diesel, which will eliminate c.
-29% of Egypt's sulfur dioxide emissions Dina Farms applies an efficient irrigation system and practices sustainable farming Tawazon is a full-service solid waste management provider that recycles waste into environmentally friendly alternatives for coal and natural gas El Baddar uses recycled material in the production of packaging and printing products ERC employs a closed water circuit and sanitation system to minimize water consumption
+29% of Egypt's sulfur dioxide emissions Dina Farms applies an efficient irrigation system and practices sustainable farming Tawazon is a full-service solid waste management provider that El Baddar uses recycled material in the production of packaging and printing products ERC employs a closed water circuit and sanitation system to minimize water consumption recycles waste into environmen- tally friendly alternatives for coal and natural gas